 For those that missed it, the basic story goes thusly: reckless driver kills a woman in her car.
 She has a $100,000 policy with Progressive for death or disability due to a vehicular accident.
 Progressive not only questions negligence without a court ruling against the other driver, it represents that other driver in court in that very negligence case.

 To be sure, Progressive claims it was only looking out for its interests in the case and not really representing the other driver, but to represent its interests it worked to find that driver not negligent.
 This is not what corporations should do.
 Yes, they can do it, but that doesn’t mean they should.
+I always deal with call 1800 Truck Wreck if something happens on the road, they are rigorous at taking done in notes all the details, which can prove valuable against these corportations.

 This corporation, like so many others (HSBC, Goldman Sachs, JP Morgan, Countrywide, Enron, etc, etc…) is not acting in the best interests of the people of this nation.
 It should not operate in such a fashion.
 Yes, there’s shareholders to consider as part of a fiduciary responsibility, but that’s only due to laws that were written precisely to require that corporations behave like antisocial jerks at best and sociopathic mass murderers on other occasions – so as to increase profitability.